 Last week, the New York Times published a story titled The Pandemic’s Hidden Victims: Sick or Dying, but Not From the Virus about the difficulty of obtaining care during the coronavirus pandemic, either because procedures have been canceled, medical supplies are unavailable or patients are too scared.
 The story covered life-saving treatments such as cancer treatments, organ transplants, and neurosurgery.
 And it started us thinking: If life-saving treatments are so difficult to access, then what about quality-of-life saving treatments?

-We looked at Botox for chronic migraine to find out, at a drug level, just how unavailable treatments are to patients who really need it.
-Chronic migraine patients are severely debilitated, suffering from 15 or more migraine days a month.
-Stress and anxiety make migraines worse.
-But Botox is an in-office treatment, requiring patients to make a doctor visit to get the treatment.
-In these restricted times, are patients making the trip to the doctor?
+We examined our data surrounding Botox for chronic migraine to uncover at the drug level, just how unavailable treatments have been made available to patients who require them.
+Chronic migraine patients are severely debilitated, suffering from 15 or more migraine days a month, and stress and anxiety worsen migraines.
+Botox is an in-office treatment, requiring patients to visit a doctor to obtain the therapy.
+But In these restricted times, are patients really making the trip to the doctor?
 The data demonstrates that stay-at-home orders have clearly affected chronic migraine patients’ access to relief:

-- For the two-week period of March 23 to April 5 of 2020, treatments declined by 58% compared to the two week period of February 24th to March 8th.
-Those suffering from chronic migraines are following states’ stay-at-home orders and choosing to not make doctor visits for their treatment.
+- For the two-week period March 23 to April 5 of 2020, treatments declined by 58% compared to the two week period February 24th to March 8th.
+Those suffering from chronic migraines are following states’ stay-at-home orders and choosing to not visit their doctor for treatment.

-- These declines were experienced across every state, with some states showing declines of up to 88%.
+- Declines were experienced across every state, with some showing declines of up to 88%.

-- In the time period of March 23 to April 5 there was a 45% increase in the total percentage of procedures performed by neurologists (vs. February 24th – March 8th), suggesting that the most severely affected are taking the potential risk and visiting medical facilities to receive treatment.
+- In the time period March 23 to April 5 there was a 45% increase in the total percentage of procedures performed by neurologists versus February 24th to March 8th, suggesting that the most severely affected are taking a potential risk and visiting medical facilities to receive treatment.

-Swoop’s Data Visualization platform allows you to see these trends in nearly real time.
+IPM.ai's system of insight empowers you to discover these trends in nearly real time.